keithalewis/math/opm.md

 trading is allowed only at the start and end of the period.
 It specifies the prices of
-available instruments at the start of the period and their prices and cash flows at the end depending on what occured.
+available instruments at the start of the period and their prices and cash flows at the end depending on what occurred.
 We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading increment/tick size, and there is no bid-ask spread depending on the amount being bought or sold,